aerian-studios/ignite-typescript-boilerplate/readme.md

 * `ignite generate screen MyScreen` - generates a Redux-connected React.Component, with state, view lifecycle and react-navigation.
 * `ignite generate reducers MyNew` - generates a set of Redux reducers.
 * `ignite generate saga MySaga` - generates a Redux Saga
+* `ignite generate list MyList` - generates a FlatList, formatted either as a grid or list.

 ### Further reading